cgmill/deploy-container/README.md

 # Basic Terraform Project
 Deploys an AWS pipeline for building and deploying a container to an ECS cluster fronted by a load balancer.
+I will eventually use this project to spin up infrastructure for bugtracker.
 Below are the steps to deploy the project.

 # Usage